25 Gilded Age Books to Read

 Book Summary

-In 1888 New York, the streets were still lit by gas lamps, but the promise of the light bulb looms.
-However, the switch to electric light came with an additional complication – both George Westinghouse and Thomas Edison claimed to have invented the lightbulb.
+In 1888 New York, the streets were still lit by gas lamps, but the promise of the light bulb loomed.
+However, the switch to electric light came with a complication – both George Westinghouse and Thomas Edison claimed to have invented the lightbulb.

 A young lawyer, Paul Cravath, is thrust into the world of New York high society when he agrees to defend Westinghouse in a lawsuit brought by Thomas Edison.
 Edison has spies and vast resources, including the backing of J.P.
 Morgan.
 How can they fight against such a force?